Server Room Environment Monitoring Systems

 One of the principle aspects of any critical IT environment to monitor is the temperature and humidity.
 Server rooms and datacentres typically house many thousands of pounds of IT hardware, processing and storing data.
 Whether this is within an enterprise-type datacentre or Co-location (Colo) datacentre, it is imperative to monitor the temperature within the room.

 A rise in air temperature can indicate a failure within the HVAC cooling system or a hot-spot within a server cabinet or in-row server cabinets which could lead to server failure or a potential fire hazard.
 Early indication of a temperature rise allows early intervention and diagnostics which can lead to the saving expensive equipment (shutdown to prevent damage) and the continuous operation of the IT facility.
 High humidity can also indicate potential failures in the HVAC system leading to corrosion, rusting of metal surfaces and contacts and damage from water leaks in the cooling/sprinkler system.
-High humidity can also lead to static electricity build-up which can result in hardware damage.
+High server room humidity can also lead to static electricity build-up which can result in hardware damage.

 A server room monitoring system from Server Room Environments will consist of a set of sensors, a monitoring platform and software package including the following elements: